GENERAL TERMS AND CONDITIONS

 - With regard to E-Learning courses the following shall apply:

-a) LIP grants the customer a right of access to the course for the duration of one (1) year in the version and form as set in the Product description at the time of conclusion of the contract.
+a) LIP grants the customer a right of access to the course for one (1) month in the version and form as set in the Product description at the time of conclusion of the contract.
 A test phase is not foreseen.
 The access is granted via the customer account of the customer and /or authorised user.
 To access the course, the customer has thus to log into his customer account.
 The access term starts with the grant of access after the receipt of the remuneration.
 The customer will be informed by e-mail of the date of the grant of access to the course.

 b) The customer is aware that the course videos are streamed and that the streaming involves external service providers (e.g. video streaming services such as Vimeo)